-Target Output Target Progress Trigger for Action Up to 13,400sqm of additional convenience retail floorspace by 2036 2,228 sqm convenience retail store in Growth Area 2 completed.
-Yet to receive other applications on the proposed retail floorspace as set out within the Local Plan allocations.
-No No loss of allocated employment areas for non-employment uses No loss of B use class in employment areas On track No 80% of ground floor primary retail frontage in Class A1 uses in Chelmsford City Centre and South Woodham Ferrers Town Centre No loss through permissions granted within monitoring year Baseline data identifies 67.07% as A1 use N/A 60% of ground floor secondary retail frontage in Class A1 in Chelmsford City Centre and South Woodham Ferrers Town Centre No loss through permissions granted within monitoring year Baseline data identifies 42.81% as A1 use N/A 60% of ground floor secondary retail frontage in Class A1 uses outside of the Primary Shopping Areas No loss through permissions granted within monitoring year Baseline data identifies 26.58% as A1 use N/A 80% of ground floor primary retail frontage in Class A1 uses in Neighbourhood Centres No loss through permissions granted within monitoring year Beaulieu, Gloucester Avenue and The Vineyards are identified within the baseline data to have less than 80% Class A1 use.
-No Growth Area 1 - 9,000sqm office and business and up to 11,500sqm food retail N/A Awaiting planning applications No Growth Area 2 - 45,000sqm office and business N/A Awaiting planning applications No Growth Area 3 - 1,000sqm office and business and 1,900 food retail N/A Awaiting planning applications No
+Target Output Target Progress Trigger for Action Up to 13,400sqm of additional convenience retail floorspace by 2036 No net gain in monitoring year 2,228 sqm convenience retail store in Growth Area 2 previously completed.
+Yet to receive other applications on the proposed retail floorspace as set out within the Local Plan allocations No No loss of allocated employment areas for non-employment uses Loss of 531 sqm B use class in employment areas within monitoring year.
+Loss relates to one application where B use class was changed to Sui Generis which is still a commercial use.
+No 80% of ground floor primary retail frontage in Class A1 uses in Chelmsford City Centre and South Woodham Ferrers Town Centre No loss through permissions granted within monitoring year Baseline data identifies 67.07% as A1 use N/A 60% of ground floor secondary retail frontage in Class A1 in Chelmsford City Centre and South Woodham Ferrers Town Centre No loss through permissions granted within monitoring year Baseline data identifies 42.81% as A1 use N/A 60% of ground floor secondary retail frontage in Class A1 uses outside of the Primary Shopping Areas No loss through permissions granted within monitoring year Baseline data identifies 26.58% as A1 use N/A 80% of ground floor primary retail frontage in Class A1 uses in Neighbourhood Centres No loss through permissions granted within monitoring year Beaulieu, Gloucester Avenue and The Vineyards are identified within the baseline data to have less than 80% Class A1 use.
+No Growth Area 1 - 9,000sqm office and business and up to 11,500sqm food retail N/A Awaiting planning applications No Growth Area 2 - 45,000sqm office and business N/A Applications pending No Growth Area 3 - 1,000sqm office and business and 1,900 food retail N/A Applications pending No

-- 7.32 In light of the 2020 amendment of the Use Class Order that saw Classes A and B1 revoked and the creation of Class E that now encompasses these uses, a policy review is necessary in due course to revise the approach of protecting retail and employment uses across the administrative area. - 7.33 It has been observed that the dynamic of retail allocations is changing as a consequence of the pandemic.
-This, alongside the changes to the Use Classes Order, has resulted in some fundamental changes to the demand and functionality of these facilities which will need to be examined in the review of the Local Plan. - 7.34 The Council will continue to monitor permissions received for new retail or employment use or change of use permissions into/out of retail or employment use across the administrative area.
+- 7.32 In light of the 2020 amendment of the Use Class Order that saw Classes A and B1 revoked and the creation of Class E that now encompasses these uses, a policy review is necessary in due course to revise the approach of protecting retail and employment uses across the administrative area. - 7.33 Changes to the Use Classes Order, has resulted in some fundamental changes to the demand and functionality of these facilities which is being examined in the review of the Local Plan.
+The review is being supported by an updated employment evidence base - 7.34 The Council will continue to monitor permissions received for new retail or employment use or change of use.